Musketeer Chess, Game Rules

 These pieces were originally designed by Mr. Camaratta for SHarper Chess, better known as Seirawan Chess, a variant designed jointly by Grand Master Yasser Seirawan and Bruce Harper.

-The Elephant and Hawk are used with courtesy of GM Yasser Seirawan.
+The Elephant and Hawk designs are used with courtesy of GM Yasser Seirawan.

 Similar to the King, the Elephant can move one square in all directions.
 It also leaps orthogonally or diagonally by 2 squares.